Shakespeare baby names have charted in the US Top Ten – think of Jessica and Olivia. The good news: more gems await discovery!

 This names pops up in Henry VI, Part 3 thanks to a historical figure.
 But Shakespeare chose it three other times.
 I think of it as an overlooked classic.

-Long embraced by the English and overlooked by Americans, Imogen makes for an unexpected, and very wearable choice.
+Long embraced by the British and overlooked by Americans, Imogen makes for an unexpected, and very wearable choice.
 She’s a character in Cymbeline, based on a legendary figure named Innogen.
 The subtle spelling switch is often assumed to be a typo, possibly by early printers.
 But it’s possible that Shakespeare intended it that way, as he frequently tinkered with names.
+Speaking of tinkering, Americans did embrace Imogene in the 1920s, but today, it’s almost unknown.

 Jessica is more mom-name than baby name today.
 That’s because it peaked at #1 in the 1980s, a spot it held into the 1990s.
 Along with Ashley, it’s one of those names that defines the decade.
 Still, it will almost certainly make a comeback in another eighty years or so.
 The Bard borrowed it from the Old Testament Iscah or Jescha.
 In The Merchant of Venice, she’s Shylock’s daughter.

 Could this be the next Olivia or Jessica, a Shakespearean name destined for the Top Ten?
 Maybe.
 Though the two competing spellings do make it tough to gauge the name’s exact popularity.
 The name appears in two plays: Measure for Measure, and, of course, Romeo and Juliet.
 In the latter, arguably the most famous play of Shakespeare’s many works, Juliet is beautiful, well-born, so very young, and madly in love.
 Things end badly, but somehow, we manage to overlook all that.
 Because this name is just too gorgeous to ignore!
-A spin on the traditional Julia, Juliet is currently more popular than ever before.
+A spin on the traditional Julia, Juliet is currently more popular than ever before – and Juliette ranks even higher.

 The daughter in Titus Adronicus, Shakespeare’s Lavinia suffers a gruesome fate.
 The whole play is a gory story of revenge, and yet Lavinia has a pretty, Victorian feel to her.
 Pre-Shakespeare, Lavinia featured in Roman legend as the wife of Aeneas.
 More recently, Lavinia appeared on Downton Abbey as the name of Matthew’s ill-fated fiancee, Lavinia Swire.
 While it’s nearly unknown today, it was used with some regularity a century ago.
 With so many -ia ending names in favor, Lavinia might fit right in.